Resolvers

 Move data from offline to online.

 Reverse ETL is the process of moving data from a data warehouse into operational systems.
 In the context of Chalk’s architecture, our data warehouse is the offline data store (Timescale or BigQuery) and our operational system is the online data store (Redis, Cloud Memorystore, or DynamoDB).
-The online data store is queried by one our our API clients, while the offline data store queried by our bulk API.
+Chalk’s API client can be used to query the online data store and the offline data store. one our API clients, while the offline data store queried by our bulk API.

 Data from online resolvers is always loaded into the offline store